emswann/liri-node-app/README.md

 ### Prerequisites

-Requires users own .env variables which includes private API keys.
+Requires users own .env variables.
+This should include private API keys to access Twitter, Spotify and OMDB.
+The user will also need a Twitter account to view the latest tweets.

 ## Built With